jtheisen/moldinium/readme.md

 Something can depend on a type or a finished instance - those are not the same thing.

-The last of those is a property of the type itself and just there for the benefit for this report.
+The last of those is a property of the type itself and is just there for the benefit for this report.

 #### Dependency providers and the resolution process